Kyxey/supabase-backup/README.md

 # Supabase Backup

-Supabase DB full bucket backup system.
+Supabase DB bucket backup system.
+It can backup all of the buckets at once, or partially backup any of them that are specified.

 ## ℹ️ Table of Contents